MoinDalvs/Gradient_Boosting_Algorithms_From_Scratch/README.md

 + L1 regularization of weights.
 + L2 regularization of weights.

+#### Gradient boosting is a greedy algorithm and can overfit a training dataset quickly.
+So regularization methods are used to improve the performance of the algorithm by reducing overfitting.

++ **Subsampling:** This is the simplest form of regularization method introduced for GBM’s.
+This improves the generalization properties of the model and reduces the computation efforts.
+Subsampling introduces randomness into the fitting procedure.
+At each learning iteration, only a random part of the training data is used to fit a consecutive base-learner.
+The training data is sampled without replacement.
++ **Shrinkage:** Shrinkage is commonly used in ridge regression where it shrinks regression coefficients to zero and, thus, reduces the impact of potentially unstable regression coefficients.
+In GBM’s, shrinkage is used for reducing the impact of each additionally fitted base-learner.
+It reduces the size of incremental steps and thus penalizes the importance of each consecutive iteration.
+The intuition behind this technique is that it is better to improve a model by taking many small steps than by taking fewer large steps.
+If one of the boosting iterations turns out to be erroneous, its negative impact can be corrected easily in subsequent steps.
++ **Early Stopping:** One important practical consideration that can be derived from Decision Tree is early stopping or tree pruning.
+This means that if the ensemble was trimmed by the number of trees, corresponding to the validation set minima on the error curve, the overfitting would be circumvented at the minimal accuracy expense.
+Another observation is that the optimal number of boosts, at which the early stopping is considered, varies concerning the shrinkage parameter λ.
+Therefore, a trade-off between the number of boosts and λ should be considered.

 ## 1.4 Summary:<a class="anchor" id="1.4"></a>
 Gradient boosting involves three elements: